 - RELATED: Can You Eat Raw Lobster?

-Now that you have cut and cleaned your lobster it’s time to decide the best way for cooking lobster tails.
-When it comes to the best way to cook lobster tail, it all comes down to personal preference and what your desired finished dish is.
-If you decide to steam lobster tails, you’ll have more of a pure lobster flavor, while air fryer lobster tails might allow you to add additional layers of flavor like an herbaceous compound butter.
+Now that you have cut and cleaned your lobster, it’s time to decide the best way to cook lobster tails.
+The best way to cook lobster tails all comes down to personal preference and your desired finished dish.
+If you decide to steam lobster tails, you’ll have more of a pure lobster flavor, while air-frying lobster tails might allow you to add additional layers of flavor, like an herbaceous compound butter.

 - Bring a medium to a large pot of water to a boil.
 Make sure there is sufficient room for the water to circulate.

-- Place the tails in the boiling water.
-Once the water reboils, reduce the heat and cook for the specified times based on the size of the tails.
+- Place the tails in boiling water.
+Once the water reboils, reduce the heat and cook for the specified time based on the tails’ size.

 - After cooking, you can either use kitchen shears to remove the meat from the shell or split the tails to expose the lobster meat.
 Enhance the flavor by serving with a delectable lemon butter sauce.
 Hosting a tailgate?
 Discover our tips for a successful Lobster Tailgate.